-- 4 Continuing to provide lwi with funding towards their contributions to Council decision-making processes (e.g. provision of professional input and advice to Council). - Continuing to hold regular hui/liaison meetings with lwi on a wide range of matters, in order to develop our relationships further and to discuss specific and general issues of relevance to both parties.
-As an example, in October 2017 Council formed an lwi Working Group consisting of a representative of each of the nine lwi to support the process of plan changes and review.
+- 5 Continuing to hold regular hui/liaison meetings with Iwi on a wide range of matters, in order to develop our relationships further and to discuss specific and general issues of relevance to both parties.
+As an example, in October 2017 Council formed an Iwi Working Group consisting of a representative of each of the nine Iwi to support the process of plan changes and review.
 This group meets regularly to discuss RMA policy matters.
-Council is working with lwi authorities to develop the Tasman Environment Plan (TEP) and identify resource management issues of concern and possible solutions to them, along with other relevant matters. - Through hui, working with lwi/Māori to identify how best to gain input into issues of relevance, including the opportunity to be involved in relevant working groups. - Consulting with Iwi/Māori on the formation of the Council's Long Term Plan, the Annual Plan, reserve management plans, TEP, and other strategic documents or plans. - 8 Continuing to actively participate in the Regional Inter-sector Forum (RIF) and Kotahitanga mō te Taiao Alliance. - The eight Iwi of Te Tau Ihu worked together to develop 'Kia Kotahi te Hoe' a strategy to advance their collective aspirations in response to the critical needs of whānau Māori in Te Tau Ihu.
+Council is working with Iwi authorities to develop the Tasman Environment Plan (TEP) and identify resource management issues of concern and possible solutions to them, along with other relevant matters.
+6 Through hui, working with Iwi/Māori to identify how best to gain input into issues of relevance, including the opportunity to be involved in relevant working groups.
+7 Consulting with Iwi/Māori on the formation of the Council's Long Term Plan, the Annual Plan, reserve management plans, TEP, and other strategic documents or plans.
+8 Continuing to actively participate in the Regional Inter-sector Forum (RIF) and Kotahitanga mō te Taiao Alliance.
+9 The eight Iwi of Te Tau Ihu worked together to develop 'Kia Kotahi te Hoe' - a strategy to advance their collective aspirations in response to the critical needs of whānau Māori in Te Tau Ihu.
 The strategy is based around key Covid-19 recovery priorities: employment, kai, housing and health.
 'Te Kotahi o Te Tau Ihu Charitable Trust' was formed to lead the aspirations of the strategy.
 The Council will look for opportunities to support and align its work to that of this Trust.

-The Council also aims to align its work to the vision, intergenerational outcomes and the well-being framework of 'Te Tau Ihu Intergenerational Strategy' (launched in November 2020).

-Initiatives for Council staff and elected members

-- Providing staff with support and resources to assist the Council's relationships and capacity building with Iwi and all Māori living in Tasman.
+The Council also aims to align its work to the vision, intergenerational outcomes and the wellbeing framework of 'Te Tau Ihu Intergenerational Strategy' (launched in November 2020).
+Initiatives for Council staff and elected members 10 Providing staff with support and resources to assist the Council's relationships and capacity building with Iwi and all Māori living in Tasman.
 The resources will help to bridge the gap between Iwi, Māori, the Council, the wider community and the legislation pertaining to how we will work together.
-Examples of ways we are working on this include: - in conjunction with Iwi and training providers (e.g. NMIT, Te Ataarangi), continuing to provide structured training/familiarisation courses to improve elected members' and staff understanding of tikanga, kawa, te reo Māori, te Ao Māori, Te Tiriti o Waitangi/the Treaty of Waitangi, the nine Iwi of Tasman District, and Iwi culture and perspectives - · continuing to provide He Waka Kuaka te reo Māori classes to staff - continuing to enable staff participation in cultural events (e.g. Waiata group), and - continuing to improve our induction process for staff and elected members, to build understanding of the unique differences between lwi, and matters of importance to lwi/Māori in our rohe.
+Examples of ways we are working on this include: in conjunction with Iwi and training providers (e.g. NMIT, Te Ataarangi), continuing to provide structured training/familiarisation courses to improve elected members' and staff understanding of tikanga, kawa, te reo Māori, te Ao Māori, Te Tiriti o Waitangi/the Treaty of Waitangi, the nine Iwi of Tasman District, and Iwi culture and perspectives continuing to provide He Waka Kuaka te reo Māori classes to staff continuing to enable staff participation in cultural events (e.g. Waiata group), and continuing to improve our induction process for staff and elected members, to build understanding of the unique differences between Iwi, and matters of importance to Iwi/Māori in our rohe.